There are two steps to screening:

 Physical Examination:

-A detailed physical exam is usually performed, including measuring your height, weight, blood pressure, heart rate, and other vital signs.
-The exam helps assess your overall health and suitability for the trial.
+We will then carry out a physical exam, including your height, weight, blood pressure, heart rate, and other vital signs.
+The exam helps assess your overall health and suitability for the clinical trial, and will form the baseline measure against which any further tests taken during the actual trial will be compared to.

 Laboratory Tests: